 The mobile broadband services licenses were released for the first time in 2013, and we received the license on April 30, 2014.
 As a result, we started to launch the mobile services on May 29, 2014.
 The mobile broadband services licenses were released for bidding for a second time in 2015, and we received the license to operate these frequency bands on March 23, 2016.
-On November 15, 2017, the NCC completed the third round of bidding on the mobile broadband services licenses, and we were the one of the winning bidders.
+On November 15, 2017, the NCC completed the third round of bidding on the mobile broadband services licenses, and we were one of the winning bidders.
 We have obtained the license on April 11, 2018.

 Satellite Services.
-Under the Telecommunications Act, the Regulations for Administration on Satellite Communication Services promulgated by the MOTC govern the issuance of satellite services licenses and the business scope of satellite service providers.
-The NCC amended the above regulations on July 20, 2007, designating itself as the authority in charge of the Satellite Regulations.
+Pursuant to the Regulations for Administration on Satellite Communication Services promulgated by the NCC governs the issuance of satellite services licenses and the business scope of satellite service providers.
 Satellite services licenses are subdivided into fixed satellite services licenses and mobile satellite services licenses.

 The satellite services license should be valid for a term of 10 years starting from the date when such license is granted.
-If the service provider wants to re-new its satellite services license before the expiry of the 10-year term, such service provider needs to file a renew application with the NCC within the period from 9 months to 6 months before the expiry date of the original satellite license.
+If the service provider wants to renew its satellite services license before the expiry of the 10-year term, such service provider needs to file a renewed application with the NCC within the period from 9 months to 6 months before the expiry date of the original satellite license.
 The valid term of the renewed satellite license will be 10 years.
 Minimum paid-in capital requirements for fixed satellite service providers and mobile satellite service providers are NT\$100 million and NT\$500 million, respectively.
 If an applicant applies to operate fixed satellite services and mobile satellite services at the same time, its minimum paid-in capital should be calculated separately.
 The same also applies to an applicant who operates another business of Type I telecommunications enterprise at the same time.

-We currently hold a fixed satellite services license, valid from December 10, 2008 to December 9, 2018, and we will apply for extension.
+We currently hold a fixed satellite services license, valid from December 10, 2018 to December 9, 2028.